warmsignull/desktop/README.md

 ## Usage

 Run `desktop` from any terminal.
-The launcher renders favourites first, followed by the full list of desktops.
+The launcher offers three screens:

+1. **Configured** – your curated list from the configuration file (favourites appear first).
+2. **Detect** – highlights which configured desktops look installed based on `detect_commands`.
+3. **Install** – shows desktops that expose an `install_command`, allowing you to run the command for missing environments directly from the launcher.

 Key bindings:

 - `↑`/`↓` or `k`/`j`: Move the selection.
-- `Enter`: Launch the highlighted desktop.
+- `Enter`: Launch the highlighted desktop (Configured/Detect) or confirm and run the install command, then choose optional extras (Install).
 - `f`: Mark or unmark the selection as a favourite (persisted between runs).
 - `s`: Cycle the session filter (`All → X11 → Wayland`).
+- `d`: Refresh detection results.
+- `1`, `2`, `3`: Jump between the Configured, Detect, and Install screens.
 - `q`: Quit the launcher (the terminal is cleared on exit).

-When a desktop is selected the script executes the associated command via the user's shell, replacing the launcher process.
+When a desktop is launched the script executes the associated command via the user's shell, replacing the launcher process.
+After an install you can choose which optional extras to run; the launcher then prompts you to press Enter, refreshes detection results, and returns to the UI.